MazamaScience/ASIC-2026/README.md

 ## Goals

-Attendees will become familiar with the **AirMonitor** and **AirSensor2** R packages and will be able to quickly download, process and visualize large amounts of monitor and sensor data.
-Various analysis functions will be introduced and users will be able to choose their own sensors and monitors to create QC reports and end-user graphics.
+Attendees will become familiar with the **AirMonitor** and **AirSensor2** R packages and will be able to quickly download, process and visualize data from AirNow and OpenAQ as well as sensor manufacturers PurpleAir and Clarity.
+Various analysis and data visualization functions will be introduced but the focus will be on data access and the creation of uniform dataframes of hourly measurements appropriate for use in research studies and reports.

 ## Audience

 The R packages presented are designed for individuals who sometimes need to work independently (without the support of IT staff) and provide functionality for data ingest and manipulation.
 The target audience includes anyone who works with Air Quality data from regulatory monitors and low cost sensors and who is a regular user of R/RStudio.
 Attendees should have a basic understanding of R data types and common functions.